 Construction on the new bridge will begin in the next several weeks.
 More details will be available soon.

 The project was awarded to Alberici in June 2016 for approximately $63 million ($62,950,000.00)

 MoDOT was awarded a $10 million federal TIGER grant in 2014 for the new Route 47 Missouri River Bridge.
 For more information on TIGER grants, go to www.dot.gov/tiger.

-Day and Night Views of New Route 47 Missouri River Bridge
+|Photo of existing Route 47 Missouri River Bridge.

-The Missouri Department of Transportation (MoDOT) in parternship with the City of Washington, Franklin County and Warren County will replace the deteriorating 1936 Route 47 bridge over the Missouri River in Washington, Missouri.
-This effort is with the support of East West Gateway Council of Governments and Boonslick Regional Planning Commission.
+The Missouri River bridge, located between Jefferson City and St. Louis, provides a vital link between Warren County to the north and Franklin County to the south.
+The Missouri Department of Transportation, along with the City of Washington, Franklin County and Warren County, will replace the deteriorating 1936 bridge with the support of East West Gateway Council of Governments and the Boonslick Regional Planning Commission.

 Why is a new bridge needed?

 The Route 47 Missouri River Bridge needs to be replaced because of its deteriorating condition.
 It is a vital link for the communities on both sides of the river.
 The bridge, which opened in 1936, carries about 11,000 vehicles a day.
 The existing bridge has narrow lanes with no shoulders, restrictive weight limits and requires a regular cycle of rehabilitation work.
 The new bridge will provide safer and more efficient travel for the many motorists traveling between Franklin and Warren counties.
 Please note: despite the deteriorating condition of the existing bridge it is safe for travel.